MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Any customer can sign up for a [free trial](try-powerapps-dynamics-365.md).
 Microsoft 365 admins can buy Power Platform apps plans for their teams or organization.
 Contact your Microsoft 365 admin when you're ready to buy.

-### Are there limits on the number of API requests users can make?
+### Are there limits on the number of Power Platform Requests users can make?

 Yes.
-To help ensure service levels, availability and quality, there are limits to the number of API requests users can make across Power Platform.
+To help ensure service levels, availability and quality, there are limits to the number of Power Platform Requests users can make across Power Platform.
 Service limits are set against normal usage patterns in both 5-minute and per 24-hour intervals, and most customers won't reach them.

-API capacity is tracked based on consumption at an individual, user level, and the daily limits can't be pooled at any other level.
+Power Platform Requests capacity is tracked based on consumption at an individual, user level, and the daily limits can't be pooled at any other level.

-API limits are also applicable to application users, non-interactive users, and administrative users in Dataverse.
+Power Platform Requests limits are also applicable to application users, non-interactive users, and administrative users in Dataverse.

 More information: [Requests limits and allocations](api-request-limits-allocations.md)